chaitanyajerripothula/egghead-asciicasts/a-beginners-guide-to-react-v2-6c4d/lessons/24-react-v2-23-use-the-key-prop-when-rendering-a-list-with-react.md

 4:02 Now, if we click remove on the grape, all of the inputs and their labels are correct.

-4:08 You'll notice also that if you try to provide some `key` where it's the same `key` for each one of these, you're going to get a warning there because it encountered `two children with the same key`.
+4:08 You'll notice also that if you try to provide some `key` where it's the same `key` for each one of these, you're going to get a warning there because it encountered two children with the same key.

-4:20 `Keys need to be unique so that components maintain their identity across updates.
+4:20 **Keys need to be unique so that components maintain their identity across updates.
 Non-unique keys may cause children to be duplicated and/or omitted.
-The behavior is unsupported and could change in a future version`.
+The behavior is unsupported and could change in a future version.**

 4:31 So, hard-coding a specific `key` that's duplicated across these elements could lead to some very unexpected behavior.
 We still experience that bug that we had before.

 4:43 The `key` that you provide for each `element` of this array of React `elements` needs to be unique to the item that you're rendering.
-Typically, that's going to be some sort of `ID`, as in our case.
+Typically, that's going to be some sort of `id`, as in our case.

-4:56 Another mistake that I see people make sometimes is they try to use the index as the `key`.
+4:56 Another mistake that I see people make sometimes is they try to use the `index` as the `key`.
 While you get rid of the warning, you do not get rid of the bugs.
-That's because as React is comparing the previous version with the new version, what you're saying is the `element` that was at index four is actually now at index three.
+That's because as React is comparing the previous version with the new version, what you're saying is the element that was at index four is actually now at index three.

 5:16 React doesn't know that.
-It maintains the state for this `input` to be the same as the one that was at index three the last time rather than being the one that was in index four last time.
+It maintains the state for this input to be the same as the one that was at index three the last time rather than being the one that was in index four last time.
 It's really important that you keep the `key` as something that's unique to the item that this `element` in the array is representing.

 5:36 Here's another little demo that I have at the bottom of this file.
 I'm just going to uncomment that.
 We'll save this.
 We'll get a refresh.